ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.foldmethod = "marker"`

-: Set the folding method to “marker,” which means that folding is determined by specific markers in the code.
-These markers can be inserted manually by the user to define the sections of code to be folded.
+: Set the folding method to “marker”.
+This means that the determination of how folding occurs is by specific markers in the code.
+These markers are manually inserted by the user to define the sections of code to fold.

 : `vim.o.foldmarker = "{{{,}}}"`

-: Defines the markers used to delimit the sections of code to be folded.
+: Defines the markers used to delimit the folded sections of code.
 In this case, `{{{` marks the beginning and `}}}` marks the end of a foldable section.

 : `vim.o.clipboard = "unnamedplus"`